 Institutional videographers will be permitted to capture competition footage from the still photographer areas.
 These areas are designated by the championship sports committees in conjunction with the championship media coordinator.
 Each institution will be permitted to have one videographer for this purpose and will only be permitted to capture footage of events/contests in which it is participating.
 In addition, institutional videographers will be permitted inside the locker room, with approval of the institution's head coach, during periods that are off limits to general media.
+The team videographer for the winning team will be allowed on the competition area to film the postgame celebration and awards ceremony, if applicable.

 The NCAA will grant the institution permission to videotape this NCAA championship event for non-commercial uses only.
-Non-commercial uses include institutional banquet videos, recruiting videos, institutional PSAs, video boards, and institutional athletic halls of fame.
-In addition, the NCAA will permit institutions to use institutional videographer footage captured for two commercial uses: 1) use on the official institution athletic website, and 2) institution coach's shows.
 Bearer agrees to the terms and conditions of the NCAA Championships Team Videographer Policy.